 I like everything about Nature's Variety dog food.
 I like that it is actually made with real ingredients and not by-products.
 The top two ingredient that they include are duck and chicken, which are foods that my dog enjoys very much.
 However, many of their products include canola oil, which I'm not the biggest fan of feeding to my dog.

-Nature's Variety Dog Food expert review by Dr. Ken Tudor
+Nature's Variety Dog Food author review by Dr. Ken Tudor

 Nature's Variety is an independently owned pet food company that makes its own pet food using all natural ingredients.
 It offers a variety of pet foods to support different diets that dogs may need to follow for their health.